prashselva/BSc-Final-Year-Project/README.md

 4) Run Classifier/model_building.py - Which produces the required models and outputs it to the Models directory

 The Classifier/model_exploration.py file was used to test different types of models and their efficiency.

+## Notes
+TwitterAPI keys are required in the relevant file
+A sample of the dataset is provided